lin-tianyu/lin-tianyu.github.io/_pages/about.md

 # 🔥 News
-- *2024.06*: One paper has been accepted by MICCAI 2024 (1st author)! 🥳🎉 My first MICCAI paper!
+- *2024.06*: 🥳🎉 One paper has been accepted by MICCAI 2024 (1st author)!
+This is my first MICCAI paper!

 # 📝 Publications
 <!--